Amazon Warehousing and Distribution (AWD)

 AWD Workflow Best Practices

 Since you are transferring inventory from AWD to FBA, we need to create a transfer schedule that more or less mimics the auto replenishment from AWD.
-Set your FBA transfer schedule to As Needed with a buffer stock minimum of 30 days and a max of 35 days.
+Different sellers may experience different auto replenishment levels for their accounts.

 Set your order schedule from supplier to AWD to either As Needed or Fixed (i.e., Monthly), depending on your preference for how often you wish to place POs and how much inventory you want to store at AWD.
 Of course you can set your AWD warehouse buffer stock (min) or max stock per this tutorial just as you would with any other 3PL.